GoogleCloudPlatform/deploystack-load-balanced-vms/README.md

 </a>

 Once this opens up, you can install by:
-1. Creating a Google Cloud Project
+1. Create a Google Cloud Project
-1. Then typing `./install`
+1. Type `./install`

 ## Cleanup
 To remove all billing components from the project
-1. Typing `./uninstall`
+1. Type `./uninstall`

 This is not an official Google product.